Ruffed grouse: Ecology

-Ruffed grouse frequently seek gravel and clover along roadbeds during early morning and late afternoon.
-These are good areas to walk during this time to flush birds.
-Also, grouse use sandy roadbeds to dust their feathers to rid themselves of skin pests.
-Dusting sites are visible as areas of disturbed soils with some signs of feathers.
-Birds may return to these spots during the late afternoon to bathe in dust and socialize and mate.

 Behavior

 The ruffed grouse differs from other grouse species in its courtship display.
 The ruffed grouse relies entirely on a nonvocal, acoustic display, known as drumming, unlike other grouse species.
 The drumming itself is a rapid, wing-beating display that creates a low-frequency sound, starting slow and speeding up (thump ... thump ... thump..thump-thump-thump-thump).
 Even in thick woods, this can be heard for a quarter-mile (400 m) or more.

 The ruffed grouse spends most of its time quietly on the ground, and when surprised, may explode into flight, beating its wings very loudly.
 It will burrow into the snow for warmth in the winter and may suddenly burst out of the snow when approached too closely.

 The male grouse proclaims his territory by engaging in a "drumming" display.
 This sound is made by beating his wings against the air to create a vacuum.
 It usually stands on a log, stone, or mound of soil when drumming.
 It does not strike the log to make the noise, it only uses the "drumming log" as a sort of stage.

 The ruffed grouse population has a cycle, and follows the cycle no matter how much or how little hunting occurs.
 The cycle has puzzled scientists for years, and is simply referred to as the "grouse cycle".

 In spite of this historical cycle, populations have been declining in Pennsylvania and management plans adopted.
 Habitat loss has been a concern for the species, but the introduction of the West Nile virus has been seen to be further increasing mortality.